 Recommended by Arestis and Sebastien from Nomadic Boys – Gay Travel Blog

-One of our favourite activities from our trip in Lima was swimming with sea lions.
+One of our favorite activities from our trip to Lima was swimming with sea lions.

-Just off the coast from the mainland is a series of islands, which you can easily reach by boat from Lima.
-These are the Palomino islands, where you can come to experience a variety of wildlife, in particular sea lions.
+Just off the coast from the mainland is a series of islands you can easily reach by boat from Lima.
+These are the Palomino islands, where you can experience a variety of wildlife, particularly sea lions.

-There is nothing more adorable than watching playful sea lion pups interacting with you.
+Nothing is more adorable than watching playful sea lion pups interact with you.

 However, these are really cold waters, and whilst the wet suits are amazing at keeping you warm, after around 15-20 minutes, you really start to feel it.
 Therefore at this stage, the guides start to call people back to the boats.